KAZG

 KAZG (1440 AM) is a radio station broadcasting an oldies format.
 Licensed to Scottsdale, Arizona, United States, the station covers the Phoenix metropolitan area.
 KAZG is owned by Hubbard Broadcasting, Inc. and licensed to Phoenix FCC License Sub, LLC.
 The station's studios are located in North 52nd Street west of Papago Park and its AM transmitter is in Scottsdale.
-KAZG can also be heard on 92.7 FM via an FM translator and brands itself as "Oldies 92.7."
+KAZG can also be heard on 92.7 FM via an FM translator and brands itself as "Oldies 92.7".

-Call letters
+History

 KAZG signed on in 1956 as KPOK ("Cowpoke") in Scottsdale.
 Like many stations in the Phoenix area at the time, it originally ran a country-music format.
 KPOK became KWBY in 1961.

 Beginning in 1964, AM 1440 was known as KDOT; it aired an adult-standards format until 1976, when it changed calls to KSGR ("K-Sugar") to fit an oldies format.
 This lasted until 1978 when it became KOPA.
 Beginning in the 1960s, it simulcasted on FM 100.7, which continued under various formats and call letters until the mid-1990s.

 The station was assigned the call letters KOPA on April 24, 1978.
 On September 1, 1980, the station changed its call sign to KXAM, and adopted an urban format.
 On March 25, 1982, they reverted to KOPA, then on February 19, 1996, to KSLX, and on April 1, 2001, to the current KAZG.
 For about a year in the mid-1990s, the format was CNN Headline News.

 Programming

 KAZG currently programs an automated format of oldies from the 1960s and 1970s.
-Occasionally, the station will play only 1960's music during "Super 60s Weekends" or only 1970's music during "Super 70s Weekends".

 In 2018, Steve Goddard, a well-known local radio host, became the afternoon host for KAZG, bringing his two nationally syndicated radio shows, "The 70's with Steve Goddard" and "Goddard's Gold", with him.
-In 2021, KAZG began playing The Star-Spangled Banner every weekday at noon.

-Steve Goddard's local radio show can be heard every weekday from 3PM-7PM, "The 70's with Steve Goddard" can be heard every Saturday morning from 7AM-10AM, and "Goddard's Gold" can be heard every Sunday morning from 9AM-12PM.
+Steve Goddard's local radio show can be heard every weekday from 3 PM-7 PM, "The 70's with Steve Goddard" can be heard every Saturday morning from 7 AM-10 AM, and "Goddard's Gold" can be heard every Sunday morning from 9 AM-12 PM.

+Occasionally, KAZG 1440 AM serves as an overflow station for coverage of NAU Men's Basketball, ASU Women's Basketball, and ASU Baseball games that would otherwise air on KDUS AM 1060.